What to pack for a cycle tour – Bicycle touring gear list

 Shoes

 When I started bicycle touring, I used SPD cycling shoes and pedals.
-I decided to replace them with platform pedals, and now I only carry one pair of shoes for cycling and walking/hiking.
-I am a big fan of Salomon Speedcross.
-They are super light, comfortable, and have a solid grip, so they are perfect for hiking in the mountains.
+I decided to replace them with platform pedals, and now I only carry one pair of shoes for cycling and walking.
+Usually, I opt for a pair of trail running shoes, which are lighter than hiking shoes but have a good grip in case I want to hike in the mountains.

 Civilian clothes